Blog

 One disappointment for home builders in the bill is that this amendment does not include the ability to monetize the credit at closing, a feature in an earlier bill Isakson filed in mid-January.
 “Emails were flying back and forth this morning, asking ‘Can it be used for closing?’” says Michelle Smallwood, vice president of sales for Melbourne, Fla.-based Holiday Builders.

-Pat Curry is senior editor, sales and marketing, at BUILDER magazine.
+Pat Curry is the senior editor, of sales and marketing, at BUILDER magazine.

 Question: